gryffindor-guy/PERSONAL-CARE-CHATBOT/README.md

 # Highlights of this chatbot :dart:

 :arrow_right:  **This Chatbot can take care of your health.
-Not only Physical Health, but also your mental health.**
+Not only Physical Health, but also your mental health.
+Capable of conductiong Health Tests.**

 :arrow_right:  **This Chatbot can offer you several games to make you enjoy your free time.
 You can also have some exciting fun with this bot.**